Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Request written reasons

-Contact your fund in writing (email is fine) and request a written explanation of why your claim was denied, including the specific policy clause they are relying on.
+Contact your fund in writing and request a written explanation of why your claim was denied, including the specific policy clause they are relying on.

 2